Regents Professor of Sociology and

 Riley Dunlap is one of the founders of environmental sociology, a field established in the mid-70s.
 His empirical research has had three major foci: (1) Environmental concern, including trends in public opinion on environmental issues; cross-national comparisons of citizen concern for the environment; and the nature and sources of environmental attitudes, beliefs and worldviews; (2) The environmental movement, particularly the evolution and current status of American environmentalism, public support for the environmental movement, and the development of international environmentalism; and (3) Climate change, especially public opinion regarding human-caused climate change, political polarization over climate change and the nature and sources of climate-change scepticism and denial.

 Besides co-editing American Environmentalism (Taylor and Francis, 1992), Public Reactions to Nuclear Waste (Duke University Press, 1993), the Handbook of Environmental Sociology (Greenwood Press, 2002) and Sociological Theory and the Environment (Rowman-Littlefield, 2002), Dr. Dunlap has published over 160 journal articles and book chapters.
 His 2011 article with Aaron M. McCright, "The Politicization of Climate Change," received "The Sociological Quarterly Distinguished Contribution to Scholarship Award" and is the 8th most cited article in Sociology published between 2010 and 2014 (ASA Footnotes, December 15, pp. 9-10).

 Dr. Dunlap has served as President of the International Sociological Association's Research Committee on Environment and Society, and as Chair of the American Sociological Association's Section on Environment and Technology, the Rural Sociological Society's Natural Resources Research Group, and the Society for the Study of Social Problems' Division on Environment and Technology.
 He serves on the editorial boards of eight scholarly journals, including Nature Climate Change, Environmental Politics, Environmental Sociology and the Journal of Environmental Studies and Sciences.

 From 2010 to 2014 Dr. Dunlap served as Chair of the American Sociological Association’s Task Force on Sociology and Global Climate Change.
-He is senior editor of a volume produced by the Task Force, Climate Change and Society: Sociological Perspectives (Oxford University Press, 2015), co-winner of the 2016 Allan Schnaiberg Outstanding Publication Award from the ASA Section on Environment and Technology.
+He is senior editor of the volume produced by the Task Force, Climate Change and Society: Sociological Perspectives (Oxford University Press, 2015), co-winner of the 2016 Allan Schnaiberg Outstanding Publication Award from the ASA Section on Environment and Technology.